MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

     If a primary vendor wasn’t assigned to an item, the vendor ID will be blank.
 You must assign a vendor before a purchase order can be generated.

     You can change the information in this window.
-For more information, see *Modifying a purchase order using the tabs* on page 154.
+For more information, see *[Modifying a purchase order using the tabs](#modifying-a-purchase-order-using-the-tabs).

 - **Item tab**

     Use the item tab to view information about the item that is highlighted in the tree view.
 You can change the quantity to purchase, vendor ID, vendor item, unit cost, extended cost, and required date on the pending purchase order.
 You also can link the item to an existing purchase order by using the purchase order lookup button.
-For more information, see *Modifying a purchase order using the tabs* on page 154.
+For more information, see [Modifying a purchase order using the tabs](#modifying-a-purchase-order-using-the-tabs).

     ![screenshot](media/cc3125a8300af0e91e89fc805e2b78f3.jpg)